DennisBinford/TAMUGrades/API/README.txt

-This is where the frontend code will go
+This is the API code